CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 1. Click on **Recommendations (1)** from the left side pane.
 Expand **Remediate vulnerabilities (2)** security control (which contains all recommendations related to security vulnerabilities).
 Make sure you have **Machines should have a vulnerability assessment solution (3)** recommendation listed here.

-    > Note: If you don't see the above recommendation that means it is not loaded yet and it could take up-to 24 hours for all the recommendations to show up.
-It is possible that during the lab time this may not show up – which is the case sometimes.
-You can note down this step number then continue to the next exercise and verify this later.

     ![](../Images/updatess.png)

 1. Click on **Machines should have a vulnerability assessment solution** recommendation and open it.